scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

     >>> inds_c = 4 * inds_r % len(camera)
     >>> camera[inds_r, inds_c] = 0

-Using masks, especially, is very useful to select a set of pixels on which to perform further manipulations.
-The mask can be any boolean array of same shape as the image (or a shape broadcastable to the image shape).
+Using masks is very useful to select a set of pixels on which to perform further manipulations.
+The mask can be any boolean array of the same shape as the image (or a shape broadcastable to the image shape).
 This can be useful to define a region of interest, such as a
 disk: ::